Number One (Remember When We Danced All Night)

-"Number One (Remember When We Danced All Night)" is a song from New Zealand singer Margaret Urlich.
+"Number One (Remember When We Danced All Night)" is a song by New Zealand singer Margaret Urlich.
 The song was released in early 1990 in New Zealand as the second single from her debut studio album, Safety in Numbers, and in September 1990 as the third single from the album in Australia.
 The song features on her 1994 live album Live.